camunda/camunda-bpm-assert/camunda-bpm-fest-assertions/README.md

 <a name="helpers-task-taskquery"/>
 #### Make assertions on specific task (of many tasks currently available in a process instance)

-Retrieve a "chained" task assert inspecting the one and mostly one task currently available in the context of the process instance...
+Retrieve a "chained" task assert inspecting a very specific task currently available in the context of the process instance...

 ```java
 assertThat(processInstance).task(taskQuery().taskAssignee("fozzie"));